SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

 ```

 the problem here is configuration is not easy.
 Each time you want to run a new experiment, you basically have to
 change the script.
-If you run the code multiple times, without committing the changes in between then the exact
+If you run the code multiple times without committing the changes in between then the exact
 hyperparameter configuration for some experiments may be lost.
 Alright, with this in mind you change strategy to use
-an [argument parser](https://docs.python.org/3/library/argparse.html) e.g. run experiments like this
+an [argument parser](https://docs.python.org/3/library/argparse.html) e.g. run experiments like this:

 ```bash
 python train.py --batch_size 256 --learning_rate 1e-4 --other_hp 12345
 ```

 This at least solves the problem with configurability.
-However, we again can end up with losing experiments if we are
+However, we again can end up losing experiments if we are
 not careful.

 What we really want is some way to easily configure our experiments where the hyperparameters are systematically saved